ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

    ```
    {: pre}

-**Note**: If you are going to use the CLI with a Virtual Private Endpoint (VPE), you must set the following variable:
+If you are going to use the CLI with a Virtual Private Endpoint (VPE), you must set the following variable:

 ```bash
 export IBMCLOUD_TG_API_ENDPOINT=private.transit.cloud.ibm.com
 ```
 For more information, see [Integrating with Virtual Private Endpoint for VPC](/docs/transit-gateway?topic=transit-gateway-vpe-for-ibm-cloud-transit-gateway).

 ## ibmcloud plugin show tg
 {: #show-plugin-info}